No matter what industry you work in, employers will want to see you have analytical skills.

 That’s hardly surprising.
-Analytical skills are highly transferable and don’t just apply to data-heavy or statistics roles.
-They’re highly transferable and among the most sought-after soft skills in 2023.
+Analytical skills are transferable, and you need them even if you don’t work in data-heavy roles.
+Along with interpersonal skills and time management skills, analytical skills are among the most sought-after soft skills in 2023.

 What are analytical skills?

 Analytical skills — sometimes called analytical thinking or problem-solving skills — are a type of CV ability that you use to identify and solve problems with the information you have.

 You’ll need to use analytical skills if your responsibilities include:

 - data analysis